Logo Futurismo

 These superpods can become so large that it consists of more than 3000 animals!

-These superpods form around areas where there is an abundance of food and the ocean is deep and open.
+These superpods form around areas where food is abundant, and the ocean is deep and open.
 The cetaceans enjoy the large meals and new social interactions with these unfamiliar dolphin pods.

 David Rodrigues | A pod of orcas in São Miguel island What is a group of dolphins called?